 the rejection of reason – the rejection of the sequitur, of cause and effect, of two plus two.

 Yes, even Hitler and Stalin.
-They did not believe in cause and effect, or in the fact that two plus two equals four.2 How Hitler gained power, or how Stalin micromanaged the military defeat of Hitler, all the while rejecting any belief in cause and effect, must remain a mystery to the devotee of Amisian historiography.
+They did not believe in cause and effect, or in the fact that two plus two equals four. ((As perhaps Amis meant to write, or might have written if he had thought about it, since “two plus two” is not in itself a proposition inviting acceptance or rejection.))
+How Hitler gained power, or how Stalin micromanaged the military defeat of Hitler, all the while rejecting any belief in cause and effect, must remain a mystery to the devotee of Amisian historiography.